Turn! Turn! Turn!: Early folk versions

 The song was first released by the folk group the Limeliters on their 1962 album Folk Matinee, under the title "To Everything There Is a Season".
 The Limeliters' version predated the release of Seeger's own version by several months.
-One of the Limeliters' backing musicians at this time was Jim McGuinn (aka Roger McGuinn), who would later record the song with his band the Byrds and, prior to that, arrange the song for folk singer Judy Collins on her 1963 album, Judy Collins 3.
+One of the Limeliters' backing musicians at this time was Jim McGuinn (a.k.a.
+Roger McGuinn), who would later record the song with his band the Byrds and, prior to that, arrange the song for folk singer Judy Collins on her 1963 album, Judy Collins 3.
 Collins' recording of the song was retitled as "Turn!
 Turn!
 Turn!
 (To Everything There Is a Season)", a title that would be retained by the Byrds, though it was shortened to "Turn!
 Turn!
 Turn!" on the front cover of the album of the same name and the song became generally known by the shorter version, appearing as such on most later Byrds compilations.

 In 1963 Marlene Dietrich recorded "Für alles kommt die Zeit (Glaub', Glaub)", Max Colpet's German translation of the song.
-Dietrich was backed by a Burt Bacharach conducted studio orchestra, and the song was released as a single.
-Australian folk singer Gary Shearston also recorded a version of the song for his 1964 album Songs of Our Time, with the title "Turn!
-Turn!
-Turn!
-(To Everything There Is a Season)".
+Dietrich was backed by a Burt Bacharach–conducted studio orchestra, and the song was released as a single.

 The Byrds' version

 "Turn!
 Turn!
 Turn!" was adapted by the Byrds in a folk rock arrangement and released as a single by Columbia Records on October 1, 1965.
 The song was also included on the band's second album, Turn!
 Turn!
 Turn!, which was released on December 6, 1965.
 The Byrds' single is the most successful recorded version of the song, having reached number 1 on the US Billboard Hot 100 charts and number 26 on the UK Singles Chart.
-The B-side of the single was band member Gene Clark's original composition, "She Don't Care About Time".
+The B-side of the single was band member Gene Clark's original composition "She Don't Care About Time".

+In 2001, the 1965 recording of the song was inducted into the Grammy Hall of Fame.

 "Turn!
 Turn!
 Turn!" had first been arranged by the Byrds' lead guitarist Jim McGuinn in a chamber-folk style during sessions for Judy Collins' 1963 album, Judy Collins 3.
 The idea of reviving the song came to McGuinn during the Byrds' July 1965 tour of the American Midwest, when his future wife, Dolores, requested the tune on the Byrds' tour bus.
 The rendering that McGuinn dutifully played came out sounding not like a folk song but more like a rock/folk hybrid, perfectly in keeping with the Byrds' status as pioneers of the folk rock genre.
 McGuinn explained, "It was a standard folk song by that time, but I played it and it came out rock 'n' roll because that's what I was programmed to do like a computer.
 I couldn't do it as it was traditionally.
 It came out with that samba beat, and we thought it would make a good single."
 The master recording of the song reportedly took the Byrds 78 takes, spread over five days of recording, to complete.